systopia/de.systopia.resource/README.md

 In that case you would create a custom entity type and/or sub types for each category of resource you want to manage.

 ### Search Kit
 CiviCRM's search kit (core) extension allows you to build versatile searches, list views and much more.
-As the entity construction kit does only provide limited UI by itself you will have to use the search kit if you want to find, create and edit your custom entities.
+As the entity construction kit only provides limited UI by itself you will have to use the search kit if you want to find, create and edit your custom entities.

 If you only manage contact resources you do not neccesarily need the search kit but it can help you to build much better searches and views.